bsrblt/kite/README.md

-This is my first attempt at creating a website with React, a "kite sessions tracker" listing jump sessions of kitesurfers who logged in and saved their progress on the website.
-Made with create-react-app, all the jsx and css code is hand-written, as I have no knowledge other than basic JS, CSS, HTML and React as of the publishing date of this site.
+This is my first website with React, a "kite sessions tracker" listing jump sessions of kitesurfers who logged in and saved their progress on the website.
+Made with create-react-app, all the jsx and css code is hand-written.